nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-We can now profile our program using functionality provided by the
+We can now profile our code using functionality provided by the
 @ref CCL_PROFILER "profiler module":

 ~~~~~~~~~~~~~~~{.c}